A Problem of Probability: A Null Hypothesis Example

 In other words, the likelihood of a fair coin coming up as tails ten times out of ten is less than 1/1000.
-Statistically, we would say that the P<0.001 for ten tails to occur in ten coin tosses.
+Statistically, we would say that the P<0.001 for ten tails occurs in ten coin tosses.
 So, was the coin fair?

 Null Hypothesis: Determining the Likelihood of a Measurable Event.

 Most of us, however, would choose to believe that the coin was unfair.
-We would reject the hypothesis that the coin was fair (i.e. had a ½ chance of flipping tails vs. heads), and we would reject that hypothesis at the 0.001 level of significance.
-Most people would believe the coin was unfair, rather than believe they had witnessed an event that occurs less than 1/1000 times.
+We would reject the hypothesis that the coin was fair (i.e. had a ½ chance of flipping tails vs heads), and we would reject that hypothesis at the 0.001 level of significance.
+Most people would believe the coin was unfair rather than believe they had witnessed an event that occurred less than 1/1000 times.

 The Null Hypothesis: Determining Bias

-The Alternative Hypothesis is the theory we can’t test directly.
-In the case of the coin toss, the alternative hypothesis would be that the coin is biased.
+The alternative hypothesis is the theory we can’t test directly.
+In the coin toss case, the alternative hypothesis would be that the coin is biased.
 The alternative hypothesis is usually abbreviated as H1.